Yadav210012/UR_DDoS/README.md

-# **Ddos Attack By Siwamking1**
+# **Ddos Attack By Unknown Reason**
-ZxCDDoS is a powerful DDoS attack tool, meticulously crafted by Hoaan 1995.
+UR_DDoS is a powerful DDoS attack tool, meticulously crafted by Unknown_Reason.

 User-Friendly Interface: While being a powerful tool, DDoS Attack also maintains a user-friendly command-line interface, making it accessible to both seasoned professionals and those new to web hacking.

-Regular Updates: Siwamking1 is committed to maintaining and enhancing this repository.
+Regular Updates: UR_DDoS is committed to maintaining and enhancing this repository.
 Regular updates will bring new features, performance improvements, and bug fixes based on user feedback.

 ## **How to Use:**